-Florida’s sunshine is part of what makes living in the Tampa Bay area so great — but with that sunshine comes a higher risk of skin cancer.
+Florida’s sunshine is part of what makes living in the Tampa Bay area so great—but with that sunshine comes a higher risk of skin cancer.
 At Meira Dermatology in Largo, FL, we see patients from Clearwater, Belleair, Seminole, and throughout the region who are concerned about changes in their skin.
 Whether it’s a new mole or a suspicious spot that won’t heal, early detection is critical.

-Why Skin Cancer is So Common in Florida
+Why Is Skin Cancer So Common in Florida?

 Florida residents are exposed to intense UV radiation year-round, whether from long days at the beach, outdoor sports, or everyday sun exposure while driving.
 This increases the lifetime risk of developing: